 The riches of Campania Felix attracted the attention of the Etruscans who controlled the Italian peninsula north of Rome.
 They possessed advanced metalworking techniques and many of the bronze exhibits at the archaeological museums of Capua and S. Maria Capua Vetere are either Etruscans or show Etruscan influence (see Chimera and the She-wolf of Rome, two very famous Etruscan bronze statues).

 "Bucchero" vases (VIth century BC): (left) Archaeological Museum of Ancient Capua at S. Maria Capua Vetere; (right) Museum of Campania at Capua

 Bronze was a very expensive material and the Etruscans managed to produce a pottery which resembled bronze.
-These black vases (see those at Cerveteri) were given a glossy appearance by a particular method of firing.
-According to historians the Etruscans at Capua exercised a supremacy over the population belonging to Italian tribes.
+These black vases (see those in Cerveteri) were given a glossy appearance by a particular method of firing.
+According to historians the Etruscans of Capua exercised a supremacy over the population belonging to Italian tribes.

 Museum of Campania at Capua: IVth century BC vases: (left) Abduction of Orithyia by Boreas, the north wind; (right) Punishment of Ixion by Zeus who ordered Hermes to bind Ixion to a winged wheel that was always spinning, because he had twice violated the Greek hospitality rules (more on Ixion)